mbooth101/mbooth101.github.io/README.md

 Create pages in the root directory and blog articles in the __\_posts/__ directory.
 Add images and media to the __assets/__ directory.
 Pages and blog articles pages should be written in markdown.
 The new content can be tested and developed using a local server on port 4000:

     $ bundle exec jekyll serve

+GitHub Pages does not support the Jekyll Archives plugin, so we need to save the generated tag archive index pages:

+    $ cp -pr _site/blog/*/ blog

 Commit everything when done: